irlnathan/s-assoc-docs/associations2.md

 ```

 ##Model, Model Instance, and Collections
 Throughout this discussion I'm going to differentiate between a model, a model instance and a  collection.
 Whereas a model is a description of a thing, a model instance is an example of one of those things.
-So with my `user` model I can create an instance of that `user` model from the:
+So with my user `model` I can create an instance of a user from a variety of sources in sails:

-- sails console
+- the sails console
 - via sails blueprint shortcut routes
 - via sails blueprint rest routes
+- via a life cycle callback in a model
 - via a custom controller

+I'm going to use most of these methods through-out this discussion.
+I'll first use the sails `blueprint shortcut routes` to create a couple of users and a couple of leads.
+If you'd like a more detailed explanation of `blueprint shortcut routes` check out: [How do blueprint routes work in sails?](http://irlnathan.github.io/sailscasts/blog/2014/01/17/sailscasts-answers-ep8-how-do-blueprint-actions-and-blueprint-routes-work-in-sails/)

-I'm going to use the sails `blueprint shortcut routes`, so I'll start this project using:
+I'll start this project using:

  `~> sails lift`

-I'll open a browser using the url: `localhost:1337`
+I'll then open a browser using the url: `localhost:1337`

-Next, I'll create my first user by entering: `localhost:1337/user/create?name=Nikola Tesla`.
-I get back the following json:
+Next, I'll create my first user by entering the following request: `localhost:1337/user/create?name=Nikola Tesla`.  **What's happening here?**

+- I'm making a GET request to the path `locahost:1337/user/create`
+- That request matches up to a sails blueprint shortcut route
+- The shortcut route triggers a blueprint create action connected to a user controller
+- Which triggers a create method
+- Which uses the url params `name=Nikola Tesla` for the name property in the user model
+- to create an instance of the user model.

+**Note:** sails automatically creates `id`, `createdAt`, and `updatedAt` attributes without having to explicitedly define them in the model.

+Sails returns the following json:

 ```javascript
 {